anoma/juvix-docs/docs/tutorials/learn.md

 --8<------ "docs/tutorials/learn.juvix:sum-for"
 ```

+The braces around the body (in `{x + acc}`) are optional.
+A
+recommended style is to use braces if the body is on the same line.

 The above `for` iteration starts with the accumulator `acc` equal to
 `0` and goes through the list `l` from left to right (from beginning
 to end), at each step updating the accumulator to `x + acc` where `x`